steadman1/ponder-feature-bug-tracker/README.md

 1. **Check Existing Issue Posts**: Before creating a new issue, please check our existing issues to avoid duplicates.
 2. **Create a New Issue Posts**: Go to the [Issues tab](https://github.com/steadman1/ponder-feature-bug-tracker/issues) and click on `New Issue`.
-3. **Choose the Bug Report Template**: If available, select the bug report template.
-4. **Fill Out the Template**: Provide as much information as possible - this helps us effectively understand and fix the issue.
+3. **Fill Out the Post**: Provide as much information as possible - this helps us effectively understand and fix the issue.
    - **Title**: A clear, concise title.
    - **Description**: A detailed description of the bug.
    - **Steps to Reproduce**: List the steps to reproduce the behavior.